 A: It’s interesting you ask that because a colleague who read the draft said to me, “I would have written the story with much more emotion.”
 But I am not like that.
 Being gushing and sentimental is not my style.
 I’m trained as a journalist and to a large extent I have to put my feelings to one side.

-By the time I came to write Stolen Legacy, it was several years after the claim was settled.
-However, I was haunted by the terrible discoveries I made last summer while doing research into the fates of some of the people I wrote about.
-The U.S. Holocaust Memorial Museum and other, newly opened, archives in Eastern Europe have a wealth of fresh material for historians.
+I was haunted by the terrible discoveries I made while doing research into the fates of some of the people I wrote about.
+The U.S. Holocaust Memorial Museum and the International Tracing Service (ITS), as well as many other archives I consulted, have a wealth of material for historians.

 The Wolff family was comparatively fortunate.
 Not everyone in the family survived, but my grandparents, my mother and her two siblings did.
 I never forget that the theft of a building cannot be compared with losing family, friends and indeed entire communities.

 Q: At what point did you decide to write a book about your family’s experiences?